siddhi-bansal/subleasier/README.md

 7. Test on Android (need to set up Android emulator, after which I need to test all the functionality on Android)
 8. Add Bathroom information to form and posting
 9. Add links to apartments (do this with a dictionary)
+10. Add other option to dropdown, parse the input, and save to database
+11. Refactor code to use camel case instead of snake case
-10. Look into how to make code production ready
+11. Look into how to make code production ready